 Ready to buy a home?
 There’s a lot to consider before selecting the right one.
 This home-buying checklist will help you decide.

-Buying a new home can be exciting, and it’s tempting to grab the first house you fall in love with.
+Shopping for a new home can be exciting, and it’s tempting to grab the first house you fall in love with.
 But exercising a little patience will go a long way toward turning your purchase into a haven instead of a headache.
 Ahead, learn what to look for when buying a house: renovation potential, size and storage, and neighborhood.

 Those little things add up.
 So, don’t only imagine your sofa in front of the fireplace but also walk the house with an eye toward how you’ll use it.
 Is there a wall big enough for your large-screen, wall-mounted TV?
 If the previous owner used the fireplace decoratively, it could be because it needs a new flue or has other problems.
 If the bathroom or bedroom doors don’t have locks, you may need to budget another $100 or more to satisfy a privacy-oriented teenager (or parents).

-Hire an inspector.
-“A lot of buyers sort of blow it off,” Beneke says.
+“A lot of buyers blow it off,” Beneke says.
 “It’s just one of those expenses they have to have to satisfy their lender.
 But in reality, a good inspection can uncover reasons you absolutely should not buy that house,” such as structural problems with the foundation.
 “Secondarily, a good inspection can tell you what the major problems are behind the walls.
-Most home buyers look at what they can see.
-An inspector’s job is to look at what they can’t see— condition of the roof, if there’s insulation, etc.” Clarify that your contract to buy the house is contingent on a satisfactory inspection, then view the inspector’s report as an opportunity to go back and renegotiate the price.
+Most homebuyers look at what they can see.
+An inspector’s job is to look at what they can’t see—the condition of the roof, if there’s insulation, etc.” Clarify that your contract to buy the house is contingent on a satisfactory home inspection, then view the inspector’s report as an opportunity to go back and renegotiate the price.

-Look up.
 “People tend to look at floors and walls, but it doesn’t occur to buyers very often to look up at the ceiling,” Rogers says.
-The ceiling can tell you whether the home has had water damage, which isn’t necessarily a deal killer but is another thing for the inspector to check.
+The ceiling can tell you whether the home has had water damage, which isn’t necessarily a deal-killer but is another thing for the inspector to check.

-Is the house big enough for the unexpected?
 If you’re a couple with one child, you may think all you need is a two-bedroom house.
 But you may decide to have another child or discover you need one of those bedrooms for a home office for a remote job in the future.
 When possible, buy with the anticipation of growth.

 Measure your largest pieces of furniture, including height, for items like entertainment armoires, then bring along a tape measure (like this pocket-friendly one from Amazon) while house hunting so you can verify that everything will fit.
 If you love the house but the armoire is too tall, weigh forgoing the home against the possibility of finding a new arrangement for your TV and stereo.